On the Importance of Effort – General Sandwich Discussion

 The Thanksgiving Leftover Sandwich – General Sandwich Discussion

 I’ve had my fair share of thanksgiving sandwiches.
-Not that it’s a tremendouscomplicated matter requiring some strict recipe, but all the same I thought it might be beneficial to consider what important considerations are involved in taking thanksgiving leftovers to the perfect sandwich.
+Not that it’s a tremendously complicated matter requiring some strict recipe, but all the same I thought it might be beneficial to consider what important considerations are involved in taking thanksgiving leftovers to the perfect sandwich.

-The considering from which the entire sandwich flows is filling creep.
+The issue informing the entire construction is filling creep.
 Between the stuffing, the gravy, and the cranberry sauce, you’re dealing with a number of ingredients that are all too happy to pitch from hand to plate.
 No one wants to eat a limp, half-full sandwich and then have to fetch a fork to finish the job, so take some early precautions to avoid mishaps.

 Firstly, use soft bread.
 This is important.
 Filling creep results when the frictional hold of your ingredients can’t bear the pressure of your bite, and the easiest way to reduce the pressure of your bite is to make sure your bread yields easily.
 The turkey is the toughest thing on the sandwich and whether it’s sliced or shredded there’s unlikely to be much resistance to your tooth, so once the bread gives way the whole thing should come away in a clean bite.
 But if you’ve got a stale or well-crusted roll containing things, good luck finding any sandwich remaining after you pull the old clamp-and-tear.
 Toast if if you want some crunch to things, but avoid a sturdy crust.